ghc-proposals/ghc-proposals/proposals/0000-ghci-instances.rst

 Execution
 ~~~~~~~~~

-Provided with a valid type, ``instances`` will attempt to match it against the heads of all visible class instances and satisfy all the implied constraints.
-The output will consist of a formatted listing of all matching and satisfiable instances.
+Provided with a valid type, ``instances`` will attempt to match it against the heads of all visible class instances and reduce constraints until only those mentioning holes in the type remain.
+The output will consist of a formatted listing of all matching instances that satisfy the stated condition on constraints.
 Each instance should be simplified as much as possible, meaning that if an instance: ``(c ~ Bool) => C c`` were found it would be presented as ``C Bool``.

 Effect and Interactions